 First doctor sent to the Gambo leper colony.

-An agreement signed with the Ethiopian Bishops’ Conference, leading to the construction of St. Luke’s Hospital of Wolisso with an attached school for midwives and nurses.
+Agreement signed with the Ethiopian Bishops’ Conference to build St. Luke’s Hospital of Wolisso with an attached school for midwives and nurses.

 Started “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.

 Start of intervention in South Omo.

 Start of “Mothers and Children, First 1,000 Days” program, from pregnancy through the first two years of the child’s life.